How Did the Theory Crafting Deck Perform? How is Standard Doing?

 Now that we know what's out there, and what is still relevant, how do we stack up against everything?

 The sideboard has experienced a few updates since the initial list, and we have it pretty well tuned.
 The deck doesn't have too many bad matchups.
 Control continues to be an issue and we do still drop the occasional aggro matchup due to the fact of how fast the decks can be.
-Although these matchups aren't always a breeze, they are almost always managebale, and we are able to stay in the fight.
+Although these matchups aren't always a breeze, they are almost always manageable, and we are able to stay in the fight.
 Rakdos Discover can also be a difficult matchup, as sometimes they are simply able to build up their board too quickly after we resolve a board wipe.
 The matchup usually feels fifty-fifty, but they are certainly capable of out-valuing us.

 We have graveyard hate, mass removal, and countless ways to make opponents lose tons of life.
 Having access to four Deep-Cavern Bats in the main deck allows us to attack the hand of our opponent in any game.
 Having a good win rate on the play is also helpful, as we are often able to sideboard very smoothly in many matchups when we know that we will be on the draw the next game.
 When we have the draw, we take out two Gix, Yawgmoth Praetor and the two Fanatical Offering.
 This allows us to bring in Graveyard Trespasser, and other removal spells to hopefully gain some card advantage by making our opponent discard cards to remove the Trespasser, while casting cheap removal spells of our own to deal with their threats.
 It's a nice position to be in, and is a fine way to gain card advantage after boarding out draw spells.
 The sideboard also has Pithing Needle, which has been absolutely stellar in certain matchups where we know the opponent's biggest threat is The Wandering Emperor.
-Trust me, there is attacking with all creatures against blue white control while having a Pithing Needle in play that shuts down the Emperor is a different level of liberation.
+Trust me, attacking with all creatures against blue white control while having a Pithing Needle in play that shuts down the Emperor is a different level of liberation.

 We have a week or so left in the season, and so far this list has me into the numbers while playing in mythic.
 We will see where things end up.
 It is entirely possible that Mono Black could earn us some play-in points on Arena, or even a Qualifier Token!